DaoCloud/DaoCloud-docs/docs/en/docs/mspider/install/istio-update.md

 !!! warning "Update Reminder"

-    Try to avoid making configuration or related changes during the mesh update.
-Please plan your upgrade carefully.
+    Try to avoid making configuration or related changes during the update.
+Please plan your upgrade schedule accordingly.

+There are three types of service meshes supported, including Managed Mesh and Dedicated Mesh created and managed by DaoCloud, and integrate Mesh which refers to the existing service mesh of the customer.

+## One-click Upgrade: Managed Mesh and Dedicated Mesh

-The Istio version of the mesh can be upgraded continuously.
-DaoCloud provides two types of upgrade versions: native and customized.
+For the managed mesh types provided by DaoCloud, Istio versions can be upgraded continuously.
+DaoCloud offers two types of upgrade versions: native version and customized version.

 - Native version: The community-native Istio without any customization.
 - Customized version: Based on Istio, it has been customized with certain functionalities (suffix: -mspider).